uas-at-ucla/suas-23-24/vision/README.md

 The server will now be serving requests at localhost:8003.
 To test your installation, go to [localhost:8003](http://localhost:8003) in your browser.
 If you see "Hello World!" then your installation is working!

+## Development Tips:
++ Remember to add any downloaded libraries to `requirements.txt`.
++ You can create environment variables by adding them in the `docker-compose.yml` file, under `services: web: environment:`.